 This provider supports recurring payments and trial period options and helps to arrange it on a case-by-case basis or set different plans that you can apply to new subscriptions.
 No special fees are available for micropayments.

 With Square, you can set up recurring payments and repeat payments (when transaction repeats but the billing amount may vary).
 Standard fees are 2.9% + 30¢, but if your customer authorizes you to Card on File (CoF) payments, then it’s 3.5% + 15¢ per invoice.

 A new name in this list of best payment gateway for subscription is Recurly.
 This provider specializes in subscriptions but also allows you to submit one-time transactions if you need it.
 Recurly offers four billing models: Fixed Recurring, Seat-Based, Usage-Based and One-Time.
 You can also choose a Hybrid model, which is a combination of Fixed Recurring with One-Time.
 Charging $99 per month for the Core plan, Recurly gives a 30-day trial and does not charge a setup fee.

-The choice of payment gateways is always up to business owners.
-We hope that our payment gateway fees comparison will help you make the right decision for your business and to choose the best payment processor for ecommerce, taking into account your needs and requirements regarding payment processing options and price.
+The choice of best payment gateway providers is always up to business owners.
+We hope that our payment gateway comparison will help you make the right decision for your business and to choose the best payment processor for eCommerce, taking into account your needs and requirements regarding payment processing options and price.

 When you build your web app and come across the need to integrate gateways, our professional team will help you do it in the shortest timeframe.